gtlsgamr/nu-ht/src/content/mahabharat/mahabharat_episode_24.md

 ---
 title:  Episode 24 - Rangbhoomi
 date: "2022-01-01"
 description: "Kaurav and Pandav princes show off their skills on their grand return to Hastinapur."
+tags: ["mahabharat", "tv-review", "arjun", "karna"]
 ---
 #### Rangbhoomi